Home » Symptoms » Cat Symptoms A-Z » Coma

 Basics and possible causes

-Traumatic injuries, such as those sustained in car accidents or falls from a great height, can lead to severe brain damage that causes a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
-In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems..
-These injuries can cause Bleeding or Swelling in the brain, which disrupts normal functioning.
+Traumatic injuries, such as those occurring in car accidents or falls from great heights, can lead to severe brain damage that causes a coma.
+These injuries can cause bleeding or swelling in the brain, which disrupts normal functioning.

 Typical accompanying symptoms